Published on September 24, 2020 by Solvaria

 This is usually the time that our team of DBAs get called in.
 Often, frustrated IT professionals reach out to a colleague or network of their peers who refer us to solve the problem.

 With nearly 60% of our new business coming from referrals, we’ve earned a reputation for our hyper-specialized approach and ability to quickly identify the issues plaguing a database environment then seamlessly implement a solution with little to no downtime.

 In the case of the organization mentioned above, they reached out to us because they assumed their performance issues were a result of their database version simply falling out of support.
 Without proper guidance and expertise, they reasoned that a simple database upgrade would solve the problems that were impacting critical pieces of business that relied on that database.
 However, after our team began gathering requirements for an upgrade, we identified a myriad of issues that their internal team simply did not have the expertise to identify themselves.
 We were then able to remediate those issues and get their critical business processes back up and running, while simultaneously creating an upgrade plan that would keep the database running smoothly in the future.

 "Without proper guidance and expertise, they reasoned that a simple database upgrade would solve the problems that were impacting critical pieces of business that relied on that database."

-For many of our customers, working with us has allowed them to move from a problem-solving sate into a profit-seeking state.
-By offloading those wasted cycles of time and effort put into solving a database performance issue, they can re-focus on their core competencies while we not only remediate performance issues when they arise, but also stop them from happening through ongoing monitoring and maintenance.
-This allows their business to function optimally with less downtime, faster applications and higher user satisfaction.
+For many of our customers, working with us has allowed them to move from a problem-solving state into a profit-seeking state.
+By offloading those wasted cycles of time and effort put into solving a database performance issue, they can re-focus on their core competencies while we not only remediate performance issues when they arise but also stop them from happening through ongoing monitoring and maintenance.
+This allows their business to function optimally with less downtime, faster applications, and higher user satisfaction.